How to Use a Proxy With Python Requests in 2024

 Ignore SSL Certificate

-By default, requests verifies SSL certificates on HTTPS requests.
-And, when dealing with proxies, the certification verification can lead to SSLError errors.
+By default, Requests verifies SSL certificates on HTTPS requests.
+Certification verification can lead to SSLError errors when dealing with proxies.

 To avoid those errors, disable SSL verification with verify=False: